About

 Belinda is honored to represent Perpetua Resources Corp on the Stibnite Foundation.
 She is at the forefront of the company’s community involvement.
 Belinda gives presentations on the Stibnite Gold Project, serves on local chamber boards, chairs a youth organization, helps coordinate local festivals and gives her time to help many nonprofits.
 She is always looking for ways to lend a helping hand.
 When she is not working or volunteering, you will find her camping, fishing and hunting with her husband and two children.
 Belinda is excited to help address important needs in Idaho by serving on the Stibnite Foundation.

-Adams County
+Adams County and Council

 Ronda Rogers